iris-hep/iris-hep.github.io/_codas-hep-students/2023/twnelson0.md

 ---

 ## My research:
-My research work includes investigating the feasibility of porting compoents of the E/Gamma reconstruction code from cmssw to run on GPUs and an analysis project focused on searches for boosted Higgs decaying to four boosted taus.
+My research work includes investigating the feasibility of porting components of the E/Gamma reconstruction code from cmssw to run on GPUs and an analysis project focused on searches for boosted Higgs decaying to four boosted taus.

 ## My expertise is:
 I have some experience working in C++ and python.